What is a Strategic Management Model?

 Supplier Power:

-This refers to the ability of suppliers to influence the cost of inputs or the availability of resources for businesses in an industry.
-When suppliers hold significant power, they can hike prices or degrade the quality of goods or services, reducing the profitability for businesses within the industry.
-Supplier power is stronger when:
+This is the power of suppliers to control the cost of inputs or even the availability of resources to businesses within an industry.
+Suppliers can either increase prices or compromise the quality of goods or services when they have strong power, and therefore may decrease the profitability of businesses in the industry.
+The power of suppliers is high when:

 - The number of suppliers is limited, and few firms can provide the necessary resources.